 Whether you’re an art buff, adrenaline junkie or a shopping pro, DART’s your ride to North Texas’ one-of-a-kind destinations.
-So, stay local, hop on board and let’s go on a spring staycation.
+So, stay local, hop on board and let’s go on a summer staycation.

 If doing rather than viewing is more your style, you can enjoy a painting class with a glass of wine at Sip-n-Doodle in Plano.
 Hop on Bus Route 452 from Parker Road Station and ride to the Parker at Premier stop.
 Sip-n-Doodle lies a minute walk away.

 Other options for an art-day-out include a trip to the Irving Arts Center, a 3-minute walk from the Bus Route 401 MacArthur at Finley stop, or the Nasher Sculpture Center, just a 7-minute walk from St. Paul Station.

 Organizing the whole family for a staycation can be tricky.
 It’s a good thing riding DART to local attractions offers fun for the family without the hassle of ensuring everyone packed a toothbrush.
 Hop on board and let DART be your family’s ride to an adventurous summer staycation in North Texas.